Year Formed: 1989

 - Sewer Line Extensions

-The Agency is partnering with the Government Camp Sanitary District to construct two line extensions to facilitate new development south of Highway 26 and in the eastern part of the community.
+The Agency partnered with the Government Camp Sanitary District to construct two line extensions to facilitate new development south of Highway 26 and in the eastern part of the community.
 A portion of the line was completed in 2008.
-The remaining 1,800 feet of line is being installed in summer 2010.
+The remaining 1,800 feet of line was installed in summer 2010.